hmcts/cnp-flux-config/README.md

 ```
 ### Traefik

-In case you are enforcing ssl on Traefik( Refer Demo for flux config)  with an existing pfx in keyvault ,extract the certificate and key using below:
+In case you are enforcing ssl on Traefik( Refer Demo for flux config) with an existing pfx in keyvault, extract the certificate and key using below:

 ```bash
 mkdir tmp